Ishaan-vohra/Ishaan-vohra.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Ishaan.
 I'm an undergraduate student at MIT studying artificial intelligence and machine learning for robotics.
-I conduct research in robot learning and visuomotor synthetic data in the [Disitributed Robotics Laboratory (DRL)](https://www.csail.mit.edu/research/distributed-robotics-laboratory) led by Prof. Daniela Rus within the [MIT Computer Science and AI Laboratory (CSAIL)](https://www.csail.mit.edu/).
+I conduct research in visuomotor synthetic data and generative simulation in the [Disitributed Robotics Laboratory (DRL)](https://www.csail.mit.edu/research/distributed-robotics-laboratory) led by Prof. Daniela Rus within the [MIT Computer Science and AI Laboratory (CSAIL)](https://www.csail.mit.edu/).

 I have previously worked on integrated photonics and optical computing for ML hardware at the MIT Research Laboratory of Electronics (RLE), nano-electronic neural interfaces in the MIT Media Lab, and computational nuclear and particle physics at CERN, Fermilab, RIKEN, and the University of Liverpool.
 Beyond research and engineering, I [compose, mix, and master electronic music](https://www.youtube.com/@eleronmusic), and enjoy playing badminton on the MIT club team.